MostroP2P/mostro/book/src/dispute.md

 # Dispute

-A use can start a dispute in an order with status `pending` or `fiat-sent` sending action `dispute`, here is an example where the seller initiates a dispute:
+A use can start a dispute in an order with status `active` or `fiat-sent` sending action `dispute`, here is an example where the seller initiates a dispute:

 ```json
 {